MarkSeufert/Spherical-Coordinates/README.md

 # Spherical Navigator
 An application that allows the user to graphically select two points on the earth, and then view the shortest distance between them.
-This project was made in Unity3d using c# and contains an executable file for windows.
+This project was made in Unity3d using javascript (this was before I realized c# is better) and contains an executable file for windows.

 ### How to use the application:
 - Open the "SphericalCoordinates_Executable" folder and run the SphericalCoordinates.exe file